 criminals as was frequently portrayed in the kabuki theater.

-Dictionary of Japanese Culture by Setsuko Kojima and Gene A. Crane (p.
+According to the Dictionary of Japanese Culture by Setsuko Kojima and Gene A. Crane (p.

 185) these strolling priests made their first appearance during the